KieranPritchard/KieranPritchard/README.md

   - 🛠️ **Currently working on:** Currently focusing on college work.
   - 🌱 **Currently learning:** Currently focusing on college.
-  - 📫 **How to reach me:** Contact is not availble yet, but keep checking for updates.
+  - 📫 **How to reach me:** Contact is availble via Portfolio and Linkedin.

 ---